-Early the next morning, we followed the steep road the few remaining miles to Lago de la Laja.
-As we passed through the park entrance the rubble track gave way to black volcanic ash, eventually leveling off to reveal a stunning, milky turquoise lake, two hundred feet below us.
+Early next morning we followed the steep track the few remaining miles to Lago de la Laja.
+As we passed through the park entrance and onto the black volcanic ash the track leveled off to reveal a stunning, milky turquoise lake, two hundred feet below us.
 It disappeared among the sharply ridged headlands and deep valleys that carve this rugged region.
 The ‘road’ beyond this point was poorly defined and I was grateful for the rational part of me that had revised the route yesterday.
 Photos taken, we headed back down the valley making quick time of the one 120 miles to Victoria - imagine Scranton.
 So, we decided to push on and get lunch in the next town.
-A meandering, tree-lined road, reminiscent of the Virginia countryside, gave us a fantastic sweeping ride into Curacautin, a shabby village in the foothills.
+A meandering tree-lined road, reminiscent of the Virginia countryside, gave us a fantastic sweeping ride into Curacautin, a shabby village in the foothills.
 Our party of three refueled, we headed out on the only road south toward the massive Volcano Llaima and, in its afternoon shadow, the spectacular Conguillio National Park.
 Here the road became a shingle track, just wide enough for two vehicles.
 I would learn over the coming days that this was the standard in unpaved Chilean roads.
-What little traffic there is creates three, harder packed ruts (yes, only three).
-The center rut is inevitably shared by all four-wheeled vehicles, regardless of direction, and so when any opposing traffic meets, it's a game of chicken.
-Whenever possible, I kept the bike in the right-hand rut.
+What little traffic there is creates three harder packed ruts (yes, only three).
+The center rut is inevitably shared by all four-wheeled vehicles, regardless of direction, and invariably the meeting of opposing traffic results in a hair-raising game of Chilean chicken.
+Wherever possible, I kept the bike in the right-hand rut.
 It went on for hours.
-Any cars left a dust cloud that would hang in the air for a mile ahead, seeping into my helmet and playing havoc with my contact lenses.
+Passing cars left a dust cloud that would hang in the air for a mile ahead, seeping into my helmet and playing havoc with my contact lenses.

 I tried to remember all I had learned at the BMW Adventure Rider Academy in North Carolina.
 I forced myself to look up the road - the very first thing they teach you.
 Picking a line way ahead and trusting my ability to react to the road through feel rather than sight.
-I reckoned that the total weight of the bike, fueled and loaded, with us and all the gear, was around 900 pounds.
-Riding over the loose shingle was hair-raising at first.
+I reckoned that the total weight of the bike, fuelled and loaded with us and all the gear was around 900 pounds, and riding over the loose shingle was terrifying at first.
 The front wheel followed a random line of least resistance, whilst the rear gently fishtailed, continuously seeking the lowest point in the rut.
-I relaxed my hands, kept throttle and braking adjustments smooth, and adjusted my weight and steering with the pegs.
+I relaxed my hands, kept throttle, braking, and weight adjustments smooth, and steered with the pegs.
 I remained seated, something that the BMW instructors would have frowned upon, but I didn’t have my wife riding pillion at the off-road academy.
 My confidence grew and I kept up a steady 40 mph.
-All the while the shingle would ping off the manifold and the swing-arm, panniers flexing and rattling under the beating.
+All the while the shingle would ping off the manifold and the swing-arm, the panniers flexing and rattling under the strain.
 It hadn’t occurred to me to soften the setting in the ESA suspension system, and the consequences would prove to be significant.

 The beautiful Chilean countryside